 To connect a looper pedal to your PC and DAW, connect your audio interface.
 Load a DAW like GarageBand on your PC, then connect an instrument cable from the audio interface’s input to the looper pedal’s output, and then another from the pedal’s input to your instrument.

 With your DAW open and an audio track loaded, you’ll be able to record a loop with just your computer, audio interface, and your looper pedal.
-And this will work just fine for any kind of instrument that uses a 1/4″ jack, including guitars, keyboards, violins, bass, etc. Believe it or not, I didn’t believe this was possible until I tried it recently.
-It’s super easy to do and I’ll show you how to do it in detail in the sections below.
-We’ll also discuss some gear as well.
+This will work just fine for any kind of instrument that uses a 1/4″ jack, including guitars, keyboards, violins, bass, etc.

 What Gear You Need to Connect A Looper Pedal To An Audio Interface